lnricaud/SillySeasonFantasyLeague/README.md

 * newgameweek - created after games have been played, calculates the points for each user and activates transfers
 * gwpoints - created for each user after each game week.
 Shows the total points for that game week from user's players
 * bid - created when user bids on players.
-* salaries - created when transfers are blocked.
+* salaries - created when transfers are stopped.
 10% of the total value of user's players are subtracted from user's money.